 Q: I scored higher on the SAT the second time I took it.
-Can those scores exempt me?A: If you have scores or transcripts that will complete a TSI area, submit it to the UH Admissions office.
-If you’d like to send an unofficial copy to TSI@uh.edu for an unofficial TSI review.
+Can those scores exempt me?A: If you have scores or transcripts that will complete a TSI area, submit them to the UH Admissions office.
+For quicker review for TSI purposes, send an unofficial copy to TSI@uh.edu.

 Q: I was TSI complete at my last institution.
-Why do I still have a hold?A: The first step will be to submit your official transcript to the university that contains the information that will exempt you to UH, your transcript may still be in the reviewing process.
-For quicker review for TSI purposes, send an unofficial copy to TSI@uh.edu for an unofficial TSI review.
+Why do I still have a hold?A: If you have submitted your official transcript that contains the information that will exempt you to UH, your transcript may still be in the reviewing process.
+For quicker review for TSI purposes, send an unofficial copy to TSI@uh.edu.

-Q: If I bring documentation on the day of my orientation to exempt me from TSI, will my hold be removed immediately?A: We encourage you to submit unofficial documentation to TSI@uh.edu for an unofficial review well in advance of your orientation; you may bring documentation to orientation, however it may take 48-72 business hours to update your student account, meaning you may well not be able to enroll in courses at orientation.
+Q: If I bring documentation on the day of my orientation to exempt me from TSI, will my hold be removed immediately?A: We encourage you to submit unofficial documentation to TSI@uh.edu for an unofficial review well in advance of your orientation; you may bring documentation to orientation, however it may take 48-72 business hours to update your student account, meaning you may not be able to enroll in courses at orientation.

 Q: How many times can I re-take the TSI Assessment?